Stay (Nick Jonas & the Administration song): Background and composition

 It came after some things that I was going through that really inspired it. and I'm just in a good place right now and was able to get a song out of it, which is always nice."

 On 6 January Nick said about the song on Twitter:

 In 2010, the song was nominated for a Teen Choice Award in the category Choice Music: Love Song.

 Release

-On 2 March 2010 they released the song "Stay" as a digital single and a digital EP.
+On 2 March 2010, the band released the song "Stay" as a digital single and a digital EP.

-Nick said that the song won't be on their first record because he wrote it too late to add it.
+Jonas said that the song wouldn't be on their first record because he wrote it too late for it to be added.

-The digital single/ Digital EP of "Stay" contains only the live version of the song.
+The digital single/digital EP of "Stay" contains only the live version of the song.

-Another live version of the song was recorded on 28 January at the wiltern theater in Los Angeles.
+Another live version of the song was recorded on 28 January at the Wiltern Theater in Los Angeles.

-On 11 May 2010 it the song was used on the live album: Nick Jonas & The Administration Live at the Wiltern January 28th, 2010.
+In May 2010, the song was included on the live album Nick Jonas & the Administration: Live at the Wiltern January 28th, 2010.